Repotting

-You can really repot anytime—a couple days after you receive it, a couple weeks, or even a couple months.
-Repotting will give your plant room to grow, so don’t wait too long.
+You can repot anytime—a couple days, weeks, or months after you receive it, Repotting will give your plant room to grow, so don’t wait too long though.

 Sure signs that your plant is ready for a new home: